Your internet browser has disabled JavaScript.

 And how does a monk remain focused on mental qualities in and of themselves?

-[1] There is the case where a monk remains focused on mental qualities in and of themselves with reference to the five hindrances.
 And how does a monk remain focused on mental qualities in and of themselves with reference to the five hindrances?
 There is the case where, there being sensual desire present within, a monk discerns that there is sensual desire present within him.
 Or, there being no sensual desire present within, he discerns that there is no sensual desire present within him.
 He discerns how there is the arising of unarisen sensual desire.
 And he discerns how there is the abandoning of sensual desire once it has arisen.
 And he discerns how there is no further appearance in the future of sensual desire that has been abandoned.
 (The same formula is repeated for the remaining hindrances: ill will, sloth and drowsiness, restlessness and anxiety, and uncertainty.)

 In this way, he remains focused internally on mental qualities in and of themselves, externally on mental qualities in and of themselves, or both internally and externally on mental qualities in and of themselves.
 Or he remains focused on the phenomenon of origination with regard to mental qualities, on the phenomenon of passing away with regard to mental qualities, or on the phenomenon of origination and passing away with regard to mental qualities.
 Or his mindfulness that there are mental qualities is maintained to the extent of knowledge and remembrance.
 And he remains independent, unsustained by (not clinging to) anything in the world.
 This is how a monk remains focused on mental qualities in and of themselves with reference to the five hindrances.

-[2] Furthermore, the monk remains focused on mental qualities in and of themselves with reference to the five aggregates for clinging/sustenance.
 And how does he remain focused on mental qualities in and of themselves with reference to the five aggregates for clinging/sustenance?
 There is the case where a monk discerns: Such forms, such its origination, such its disappearance.
 Such is feeling...
 Such is perception...Such are fabrications...Such is consciousness, such its origination, such its disappearance.

 In this way, he remains focused internally on the mental qualities in and of himself, or focused externally...unsustained by anything in the world.
 This is how a monk remains focused on mental qualities in and of themselves with reference to the five aggregates for clinging/sustenance.

-[3] Furthermore, the monk remains focused on mental qualities in and of themselves with reference to the sixfold internal & external sense media.
 And how does he remain focused on mental qualities in and of himself with reference to the sixfold internal and external sense media?
 There is the case where he discerns the eye, he discerns forms, he discerns the fetter that arises dependent on both.
 He discerns how there is the arising of an unarisen fetter.
 And he discerns how there is the abandoning of a fetter once it has arisen.
 And he discerns how there is no further appearance in the future of a fetter that has been abandoned.
 (The same formula is repeated for the remaining sense media: ear, nose, tongue, body, and intellect.)

 In this way, he remains focused internally on the mental qualities in and of himself, or focused externally...unsustained by anything in the world.
 This is how a monk remains focused on mental qualities in and of himself with reference to the sixfold internal and external sense media.

-[4] Furthermore, the monk remains focused on mental qualities in and of themselves with reference to the seven factors of awakening.
 And how does he remain focused on mental qualities in and of themselves with reference to the seven factors of awakening?
 There is the case where, there being mindfulness, as a factor of awakening present within, he discerns that mindfulness as a factor of awakening, is present within him.
 Or, there being no mindfulness as a factor of awakening present within, he discerns that mindfulness as a factor of awakening is not present within him.
 He discerns how there is the arising of unarisen mindfulness, as a factor of awakening.
 And he discerns how there is the culmination of the development of mindfulness as a factor of awakening once it has arisen.
 (The same formula is repeated for the remaining factors of awakening: analysis of qualities, persistence, rapture, serenity, concentration, and equanimity.)

 In this way, he remains focused internally on mental qualities in and of themselves, or externally...unsustained by (not clinging to) anything in the world.
 This is how a monk remains focused on mental qualities in and of themselves with reference to the seven factors of awakening.

-[5] Furthermore, the monk remains focused on mental qualities in and of themselves with reference to the four noble truths.
 And how does he remain focused on mental qualities in and of themselves with reference to the four noble truths?
 There is the case where he discerns, as it is actually present, that this is stress...This is the origination of stress...This is the cessation of stress...This is the way leading to the cessation of stress.

 In this way, he remains focused internally on mental qualities in and of themselves, or externally on mental qualities in and of themselves, or both internally and externally on mental qualities in and of themselves.
 Or he remains focused on the phenomenon of origination with regard to mental qualities, on the phenomenon of passing away with regard to mental qualities, or on the phenomenon of origination and passing away with regard to mental qualities.
 Or his mindfulness that there are mental qualities is maintained to the extent of knowledge and remembrance.
 And he remains independent, unsustained by (not clinging to) anything in the world.
 This is how a monk remains focused on mental qualities in and of themselves with reference to the four noble truths.